ropensci/GSODR/cran-comments.md

 - _plyr_ is no longer an import

+- Move description of functions' output to individual vignettes to shorten help file documentation

 ## Bug fixes

 - Fix bugs in the vignettes related to formatting and spelling